BrianWill/japanese_vocab/input.md

 Sadly then, beginner and intermediate learners can't just watch TV and movies as normal for entertainment to get much language value from them.

-What can work, though, is using TV and movie excerpts (as short as 1 or 2 minutes) for repeated listening and intensive reading practice.
+What can work, however, is using TV and movie excerpts for repeated listening and intensive reading practice.
 The chosen excerpts should generally have these qualities:

+- The shorter the excerpt, the easier it is to repeat and the less liable you are to lose focus.
+Excerpts as short as 1 or 2 minutes may be appropriate.
-- Avoid the adverse factors listed above: heavy accents, use of slang, shouting, dialogue drowned out in the sound mix, *etc.* Look for extended dialogue scenes where the characters calmly take turns saying their lines.
+- Avoid the adverse factors listed above: heavy accents, use of slang, shouting, dialogue drowned out in the sound mix, *etc.* Look for dialogue scenes where the characters calmly take turns saying their lines.
 - Accurate subtitles should be available in both Japanese and English, preferably in a form where both can be displayed simultaneously and copy-pasted (useful when you want to get a machine translation).
 - It helps if the dialogue scenes have a modicum of visual interest.
 The images don't actually have to relate directly to what's being said: rather, they just need to provide visual cues that help you track where you are in the dialogue.
 (Even just regularly-paced camera cuts between the characters can help a great deal.)